jma1ice/newsletterr/readme.md

 * Template management to go with lists - Include a few default templates that snap in the most common stats
 * Automation management (Which lists, how often?)
 * Opt out support?
-* (done) Checking "include XYZ in email" buttons should trigger them to be added to the previewed email in realtime, as snap-ins that can be removed on the fly as well.
+* (Done) Checking "include XYZ in email" buttons should trigger them to be added to the previewed email in realtime, as snap-ins that can be removed on the fly as well.
 Maybe a button instead of a check box?
 * (Done) Graph/stat ordering?
 Should it have a default ordering, or user editable?
-* Email history - list of when emails were sent, and to whom
+* (Done) Email history - list of when emails were sent, and to whom
 * (Done) Email BCC list management
 * (Done) clean up UI, move stats/graphs
 * Graph titles need to specify the date range